TimeClock Plus: History

-In 2019, TimeClock Plus, LLC was acquired by a Providence Equity Partners and the company rebranded to TCP Software for marketing purposes (the legal name remains TimeClock Plus, LLC).
-Today, TCP provides time tracking, scheduling, leave management, document management, data analytics and reporting software, a highly configurable time clock collection, and an ability to integrate into payroll and ERP/HCM providers.
+In 2019, TimeClock Plus, LLC was acquired by Providence Equity Partners and the company rebranded to TCP Software for marketing purposes (the legal name remains TimeClock Plus, LLC).

 Features

 The TimeClock Plus v7 software includes several web applications.

 The administrative application is TimeClock Manager where employees, managers, job codes, and business rules are created and maintained.
 Important information is reflected on the dashboard in interactive widgets.
 Tools are available to manage hours and leave requests, generate a report, determine job code status, and total hours for the day or week to prevent unnecessary overtime, send employee messages, build schedules, and track tips for service industries.
 The reports break down employee time, job codes, and other information in different ways.

-WebClock is the interface used by employees to clock in, clock out, go on break, change job code, and carry out other enabled tasks such as viewing and approving hours, viewing schedules, and entering time sheets or leave requests.
+WebClock is the interface used by employees to clock in, clock out, go on break, change job codes, and carry out other enabled tasks such as viewing and approving hours, viewing schedules, and entering time sheets or leave requests.
 Missed punches may also be enabled to save time when an employee forgets to clock in or out.
 Hardware is also available for clock operations involving a terminal that can be mounted on the wall, which is configured and controlled by another web application called Clock Hub.

 Another web application is TimeClock Scheduler where schedules are created and maintained.

 There are also over 100 payroll interface modules that can transfer hours to payroll systems.

-Reception

-In 1992, the New York Times wrote that "Unlike many flashy software products, Timeclock Plus works just fine on older PC-XT's" and it can "streamline paperwork and provide managers with a handy tool for analyzing labor costs."
-In the same year, the Miami Herald wrote that "TimeClock Plus will maintain the records of as many as 10,000 employees."

-In April 2011, the San Angelo Standard Times reported that TimeClock Plus scales to any size from small family owned shops to large companies like NASA and that about 50,000 companies were using the system including Boeing, Harley Davidson, Ford Motor Company, Dial, and Sara Lee.